ecodallaluna/back2bake/_posts/2018-5-1-Italian-Cheesecake.md

 **Tips:**
 * Caster sugar is refined white cane sugar.
 It is extremely soluble with a lovely sweet scent.
 I hardly found it outside UK.
 Regular granular sugar can be a substitute;
 * whipping cream can be a substitute if double/heavy cream is not available;
-* the seeds of the vanilla pod are always the best ingredient for the aromatization, however vanilla pods are expensive.
+* seeds of vanilla pods are always the best ingredient for the aromatization, however vanilla pods are expensive.
 Liquid vanilla extract is a cheaper alternative.
 Avoid vanillin or other artificial chemicals.
 In case of limited budget is possible to use the grated zest of an organic lemon instead of vanilla.

 *Special tools:*
 * Electric mixer (or a whip)